Stim Dancing: processing sensory stimulation and emotions through repetitive and unrehearsed dance.

 Video credit: David Castro of Vancerts

-Thanks for checking out our art and shaking it off with us.
+Thanks for shaking it off with us.